What does the Bible say about discretion? Here are some Bible verses on discretion including some biblical insights.

 The simple believes everything, but the prudent gives thought to his steps.
 Proverbs 14:15 ESV

 Generally speaking, guarding what you let in as well as what you let out will help you practice walking with discretion.
 I’m thankful for these verses and the priceless wisdom to glean from them!
-I’m asking God for an increase of discretion in my life.
+Even though I live with much more tact now, I’m asking God for an increase of discretion in my life.
 Won’t you join me?
+You can begin by praying the Bible verses about discretion from this post!